 Rural Jurisdiction Waste Disposal Reduction Resources

 Rural jurisdictions—bookmark this page!
 This is the home for information and ideas directed toward the rural city, county, or regional agency.
-The links to the left connect you to information on achieving the goals of California’s Integrated Waste Management Act (IWMA), including rural assistance, successful diversion programs, grants and loans available to rural jurisdictions, as well as other useful links.
+The links to the left connect you to information on achieving the goals of California’s Integrated Waste Management Act (IWMA), including rural assistance, successful diversion programs, grants and loans available to rural jurisdictions, and other useful links.

 The Rural Challenge

-The IWMA requires California jurisdictions to achieve 50 percent waste disposal reduction.
-California’s 39 rural jurisdictions and 28 counties, and 15 rural regional agencies, face special challenges in meeting this requirement.
-Low population densities and small tax rolls, as well as long distance costs to collection facilities and recycling markets, make implementing cost-effective, solid waste diversion programs more difficult.
-Rural counties currently account for 4.7 percent of the total waste disposed in California.
+The IWMA requires California jurisdictions to achieve 50% waste disposal reduction.
+California’s 39 rural jurisdictions, 28 counties, and 15 rural regional agencies face special challenges in meeting this requirement.
+Low population densities and small tax rolls, as well as long-distance collection costs to facilities and recycling markets, make it more difficult to implement cost-effective, solid waste diversion programs.
+Rural counties currently account for 4.7% of the total waste disposed in California.

 This site will help rural jurisdictions share ideas about what works to reduce waste, locate available funding to implement programs, and apply for other assistance.